wiseman/clj-pronouncing/README.md

 ## Pronounciation search

-Pronouncing has a helpful function `search` which allows you to search the pronouncing dictionary for words whose pronunciation matches a particular regular expression.
+clj-pronouncing has a helpful function `search` which allows you to search the pronouncing dictionary for words whose pronunciation matches a particular regular expression.
 For example, to find words that have within them the same sounds as the word “sighs”: